Guidelines for Outstanding Veterinary Microbiologist Award

 - service in a diagnostic facility in which the nominee has developed and made available accurate and useful tests for the diagnosis of important animal diseases, or in which the nominee has worked to characterize and distribute information regarding infectious agents (e.g., antimicrobial susceptibility, strain variation) on a regional or national scale.
 Other outstanding service could include regulatory work that led to the development of programs that aid veterinarians or producers in the identification or control of important infectious animal diseases, or that educate the public about issues relevant to veterinary microbiology.

 - efforts in teaching characterized by the development of novel undergraduate, graduate, or outreach courses or other learning materials, media, and opportunities relevant to veterinary microbiology; or authorship of useful and regularly updated textbooks relevant to veterinary microbiology.

 Nominees for this award may well have made outstanding contributions in more than one area.

-Nomination process and identification of recipient: The ACVM Nominations Committee will solicit nominations from the ACVM membership in order to identify 1 or more nominees.
+Nomination process and identification of recipient: The ACVM Nominating Committee will solicit nominations for the Distinguished Veterinary Microbiologist Award in order to identify one or more nominees.
+The nominees can be an ACVM member or non-member who has done considerable work in veterinary microbiology/parasitology.
 Current members of the ACVM Board of Governors are not eligible.
 Persons nominating a candidate must provide the Nominations Committee with a letter of no more than one page explaining the nominee’s qualifications, with a copy of the nominee’s CV.
 These materials will be forwarded to the ACVM Board of Governors, who will vote on the nominee.
 The nominee with the most votes (representing at least a majority of the Board) will receive the award; in the event that only one nominee is presented, the award will be made if a majority of the Board is in favor of the making the award.